November Rain: Chart performance

-In the United States, the song peaked at #3 for two weeks in 1992, making it their sixth and last top ten hit.
-It was in the top-10 for ten weeks, for a total of 30 weeks on the charts.

-"November Rain" peaked at number nine in Germany and remained on the chart for 51 weeks.

-In Australia, "November Rain" reached number two on the 1992 end-of-year chart despite only reaching number five on the ARIA Singles Chart.
-It was featured on ARIA's year-end charts in two consecutive years (1992 and 1993, when it appeared at 36).
-A similar situation took place in New Zealand, where the song peaked at number seven but stayed in the top 20 for 24 non-consecutive weeks, ending 1992 as New Zealand's second best-selling single.
+In the United States, the song peaked at number three for two weeks in 1992, making it Guns N' Roses' sixth and last top-10 hit.
+It stayed in the top 10 for 10 weeks and on the Hot 100 for 30 weeks.
+The song also peaked at number nine in Germany and remained on the chart for 51 weeks.
+In Australia, "November Rain" was ranked at number two on the 1992 end-of-year chart despite only reaching number five on the ARIA Singles Chart.
+It was included on ARIA's year-end charts in two consecutive years (1992 and 1993, when it appeared at 36).
+A similar situation took place in New Zealand, where the song peaked at number seven but stayed in the top 20 for 24 non-consecutive weeks, ending 1992 as New Zealand's second-best-selling single.